neogeek/neogeek.github.io/_posts/2014-01-04-the-impossible-triangle.md

 ###Paths

-First step was to setup the triangle, which was easily achived by using multiple paths.
+First step was to setup the triangle, which was easily achieved by using multiple paths.

 ![path-steps](/images/posts/the-impossible-triangle/path-steps.png)